ymiuraaa/ymiuraaa.github.io/content/blog/icp.md

 Check out the visualization I made in the <a href="/projects"> Projects</a> page.

 I'll be explaining the math and possible optimizations you can make with your implementation.
+Sorry about the inconsistency of the fonts too.
+It's not the same as using the $$\LaTeX$$ bot on Discord.
 I haven't finished it but I'll try to work on it during my free time.

+<h2>Background (things you probably should know first)</h2>

+TODO: explain here

 <h2> Formalizing the Problem</h2>